 As your agent negotiates, it can feel like things are escalating quickly.
 It’s stressful.
 You may feel a sudden urge to do whatever it takes to win.

-Before you go overboard, there are two things you must keep in mind:
+Before you go overboard, keep in mind these two guidelines:

 - You can’t exceed the monetary confines of the pre-approved mortgage you received from your lender.